l0uisgrange/diskey/README.md

 3. To install LaTeX on your laptop, you have to do it the old way.

 So I made a simple PDF generator with it's own language, Diskey 🎉🥏.

+## Gettings started

+All you need to do is download the latest version.
+There is no need to install TeX, LaTeX or any other software.

+### Requirements

+Diskey requires macOS Sonoma 14.0+, and works in the following languages :
+- 🇫🇷 French
+- 🇬🇧 English
+- 🇮🇹 Italian
+- 🇩🇪 German

+## Contributing

+Contributions 🫡 are what make the open source community such an amazing place ⭐️ to learn, inspire, and create.
+Every contribution you make is **greatly appreciated**.
+1. Fork the project
+2. Create your feature branch
+3. Commit your changes
+4. Push to the branch
+5. Open a pull request

+I will then review your contribution and include it in the next release!

+## License